 1. Diagnosing The Home Sewer Line Problem Properly

-In other cases the point of the problem or the extent of the problem can be misdiagnosed.
-This can cause needless work or sewer work that does little to correct the problem.
+When a sewer line problem exists, knowing the type of problem can be even more important than the location of the defect.
+In some cases the point of the sewer problem or the extent of the problem can be misdiagnosed.
+These 2 issues can cause needless work or sewer work that does little to correct the problem.
 Home owners should clearly understand that sewer video cameras magnify images and make possible defects appear worse than they are.
 Therefore a sewer video should be carefully analyzed before proceeding with work.
 What a sewer video camera is ideal at, is pinpointing the location and type of problem that exists.
 In addition using a sewer cleaning machine to determine the point of a broken sewer pipe is a notoriously bad idea.
 This is because they typically locate the beginning point of a problem, but not the extent of the problem, or exact location of the line.

 2. Carefully Measuring For An Accurate Proposal